 Visualization is almost the same as affirmation, but instead of a phrase, you build a new reality in your mind.
 Instead of saying a phrase, you imagine a story in your mind.
 For instance, imagine yourself as if you were already successful at whatever it is you dream of.
 You are with that girl.
 You are fit.
 You are a millionaire.

 You may feel foolish at first, but really, next to being a procrastinator, you’ll look like a genius.

-and Founder of Custom Flow Solutions, a tech company with clients including Reuters and New York Times.
+and the Founder of Custom Flow Solutions, a tech company with clients including Reuters and the New York Times.
 He is an inspirational speaker, runner, happily married with two children, and lives an active, anxiety-free life.

 Featured photo by hang_in_there

 Originally published 7/17/12 and updated by the Inspiyr Team 6/17/13.